rbhumbla1/Work-Portfolio/README.md

 WHEN I resize the page or view the site on various screens and devices THEN I am presented with a responsive layout that adapts to my viewport
 ```
-## Screenshot of finished Portfolio site
+## Screenshot of finished Work-Portfolio site

 ## Usage
 You can access:
-1. the file in GitHub repository:
+1. the file in GitHub repository: https://github.com/rbhumbla1/Work-Portfolio
 2. the application using this URL:

 ## License